Things To Do on Maui in Spring (March-April-May)

 MAY EVENTS IN MAUI

-May Day is Lei Day: The first of May (traditionally May Day) is celebrated as “Lei Day” in the islands, honoring Hawaii’s treasured tradition of making, giving, and wearing lei.
-If you’re in Maui on May 1, stop by the Lei Day Heritage Festival at the Bailey House Museum (Hale Ho’ike’ike) in Wailuku.
-This free community festival includes a lei contest and displays, Hawaiian craft demonstrations and exhibits, and Hawaiian song and dance.
+May Day is Lei Day: May Day is “Lei Day” in the islands!
+Lei Day honors Hawaii’s treasured tradition of making, giving, and wearing lei.
+Lei Day celebrations are usually held on or around May 1.
+The most prominent anual Lei Day event is held at the Bailey House Museum (Hale Hoikeike) in Wailuku.
+This free community event includes Hawaiian mele (song) and hula, craft demonstrations and exhibits, and a lei contest and displays.

 Details & Future Dates (as they become available)